Y-L77/RevenueCalculator/DEVLOGS.md

 October 27th
 Hello, it's still 11:30 on the 26th but you best get to work tomorrow or else ill be poor and unsucessful.

+Ok, I fixed the loop logic and it's flowing a lot better.
+I'll need to expand the functions later but right now it's looking pretty modular.
+After I finish expanding the base I've already created I'll probably think of more features and intergrate the ones I'm thinking right now like calculating average wage.